Modified on: 20/09/2022

-Here are a few tips to stimulate germination and not damage the fragile roots.
+Here are a few tips to stimulate germination and not damage the fragile roots

+There are several ways to germinate cannabis seeds where permitted by law.
 First and foremost is germination in blotting paper.
 This is practical and quick and guarantees results in a few days.

+So why does it seem to be discouraged?
 Let’s see what it is and what its limitations and alternatives are.